-TL;DR: Infina wins this one for AI-heavy Mac workflows, and the math is simple.
-It's the only one of the two that works completely hands-free: it types your prompt, sends it, and switches apps by voice from across the room.
-Both transcribe on-device, but Infina's lifetime license is $99 versus Superwhisper's $249.99, so it pays for itself 2.5 times over on day one.
-Superwhisper is the pick if you need a free tier or an app on Windows or iOS.
+TL;DR: Infina wins this one for AI-heavy Mac workflows, and it isn't about price.
+It's the only one of the two that works completely hands-free: it types your prompt, sends it, and switches apps by voice from across the room, and it adds voice control of the Mac itself.
+Both transcribe on-device.
+On money, Superwhisper is cheaper over time ($84.99/yr, or $249.99 lifetime) against Infina's $99/year, so if cost, a free tier, or an app on Windows or iOS is what decides it, take Superwhisper.

 There are people it fits better, and we say exactly who below.
 A refunded customer helps neither company.